kenyoni-software/godot-addons/README.md

 The data is stored inside a json file.
 This file is automatically added to the export, you do not need to add it yourself.

 You can change the project license file either with a button at the upper right, in the license menu.
-Or inside the project settings under the menu `plugins` -> `Licenses`.
+Or inside the project settings under the menu `Plugins` -> `Licenses`.

 ### Screenshot